-I'm currently giving supervisions for Part IA Groups, and in previous years have given supervisions on Part IA Groups, Part IA Probability, Part IB Linear Algebra, and Part IB Statistics.
+I'm currently giving supervisions for Part IB Statistics, and in previous years have given supervisions on Part IA Groups, Part IA Probability, Part IB Linear Algebra, and Part IB Statistics.
 I gave examples classes for Part III Bayesian Modelling and Computation in Lent 2017, and run MATLAB introduction sessions for Maths Tripos students.